Convert Figma logo to code with AI

 Via Microsoft Store

 Install from the Microsoft Store's PowerToys page.
-You must be using the new Microsoft Store which is available for both Windows 11 and Windows 10.
+You must be using the new Microsoft Store, which is available for both Windows 11 and Windows 10.

 Via WinGet

 Download PowerToys from WinGet.
-Updating PowerToys via winget will respect current PowerToys installation scope.
+Updating PowerToys via winget will respect the current PowerToys installation scope.
 To install PowerToys, run the following command from the command line / PowerShell:

 User scope installer [default]